haisapan/ReactBoilerplateForMobx/README.md

-# React MobX React-Router 4 Boilerplate
+# React MobX React-Router 4 Boilerplate by haisa

-### :tada: React, React-Router@next, MobX and Webpack 2.
+### :tada: React, React-Router4, MobX and Webpack 2.
 ## [Demo]()

 Just run `npm install` and `npm start`, then go to localhost:3000 to start developing.